Ehesp/Sourcemod-Server-Manager-System/README.md

 ##### Environment Setup

 This tool provides a simple way to setup different working environments.
-By default the application is set to `local` development, and thus any configuration options within `app/config/local` override the defaults within `app/config`.
+By default the application is set to `local` development, and thus any configuration options within `app/config/local` override the defaults within `app/config`. *Feel free to set the environment to another name such as `development` with your own config overrides in `app/config/development`.
+N.B. `testing` is already in use by the Laravel Framework*.

 To set the environment into `production` mode (if on a live webserver), you need to set a PHP environment variable named `ENV` to `production`.
 This can either be done via the virtual host or in the `public/.htaccess` <- TO DO: instructions on .htaccess env vars